umang23567/Zerve-AI-Datathon-Techfest-25-IITB/README.md

 ## Outcome
 - Achieved **~0.297 Normalized Gini** on a validation split derived from the training data, used for model selection and tuning
-- Secured **5th position in the final round at IIT Bombay**, based on model performance and presentation
+- Secured **5th position in the final round at IIT Bombay**, based on model performance on unseen test data (submission csv) and presentation